 Pectus excavatum (or funnel chest) is a congenital chest wall deformity characterised by concave depression of the sternum, resulting in cosmetic and radiographic alterations.

-It is the most common chest wall deformity, accounting for approximately 90%, and occurs in up to 1 in 300-1000 births 1, 4 and is more frequently seen males (M:F = 3:1).
+It is the most common chest wall deformity, accounting for approximately 90% of cases, and occurs in up to 1 in 300-1000 births 1,4 and is more frequently seen in males (M:F = 3:1).
 The opposite deformity is known as pectus carinatum (pigeon chest).

 Although most are sporadic it can be seen in association with:

 - Noonan syndrome

 - neurofibromatosis type I

 Although usually objectively asymptomatic, many patients report perceived inability to sustain physical activity.
 This is often associated with significant body-image issues which can have serious implications for affected children 4.
 Other than the obvious cosmetic and psychological issues, pectus excavatum is also occasionally associated with:

 - blurring of right heart border (PA/AP film)